material-components/material-components-ios/components/Slider/README.md

 ### Stateful API

-`MDCSlider` exposes stateful API to customize the colors for different `UIControlState`.
-In order to enable this API `statefulAPIEnabled` property of `MDCSlider` should be set to true.
+`MDCSlider` exposes stateful APIs to customize the colors for different control states.
+In order to use this API you must enable `statefulAPIEnabled` on your `MDCSlider` instances.

 <!--<div class="material-code-render" markdown="1">-->
 #### Swift